JuliaLang/www.julialang.org/jsoc/gsoc/sciml.md

 **Mentors**: [Chris Rackauckas](https://github.com/ChrisRackauckas), [Vaibhav Dixit](https://github.com/Vaibhavdixit02)

-## Integration of FEniCS.jl with dolfin-adjoint + Zygote.jl for Scientific Machine Learning
+## Integration of FEniCS.jl with dolfin-adjoint + Zygote.jl for Finite Element Scientific Machine Learning

 Scientific machine learning requires mixing scientific computing libraries with machine learning.
 [This blog post highlights how the tooling of Julia is fairly advanced in this field](https://www.stochasticlifestyle.com/the-essential-tools-of-scientific-machine-learning-scientific-ml/) compared to alternatives such as Python,